 By Marika Sboros

-For diabetes treatment of the future, look no further than Virta Health.
-The US start-up is an online specialty medical clinic with a brilliant app for type 2 diabetics.
-It is on track to achieve a holy grail: a diabetes ‘cure’ without drugs or surgery.
+For the future of diabetes treatment, look no further than the US start-up Virta Health and its visionary founder and CEO 41-year-old Finn Sami Inkinen.
+Virta is an online specialty medical clinic with an innovative app for type 2 diabetics.
+It is on track to achieve its mission: sustainable diabetes remission without drugs or surgery.

-Virta Health‘s ‘cure’ is safe, sustainable, cheap and accessible.
-Virta is about to publish research on its method that looks set to be a game-changer.
+Virta Health‘s treatment method is based on evidence for safety, sustainability and accessibility, Inkinen says.
+The company is about to publish research on its method for type 2 diabetes that looks set to be a game-changer.
 It’s the largest and longest trial using the ketogenic (very low-carb, high-fat) diet to treat type 2 diabetes.

-They tell patients that diabetes is necessarily chronic and progressive.
-They say that it ups their risk of heart attack, kidney failure and limb loss.
-And they tell patients that they’ll have to take drugs for a lifetime to control their condition.
+They are also largely pessimists based on their current understanding of the evidence.
+They tell patients that type 2 diabetes is necessarily chronic and progressive.
+And they say that it ups their risk of heart attack, kidney failure and limb loss (which is true).
+They also tell patients that they will have to take drugs for a lifetime to control their condition.

-Thus, they are stuck in the pharmaceutical model of disease.
+Thus, these doctors and dietitians are led by the pharmaceutical model of disease.
 That model succeeds in many acute conditions.
 However, for chronic diseases of lifestyle, it often fails abjectly.